Romi-776/Auctions/README.md

 # Auctions
-It is an eBay like E-Commerce auctions site (mobile responsive).
+E-Commerce auctions site (mobile responsive) using Django.
 It will allow users to post their auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”
 The user with the highest bid on a listing will win that listing.
 (All these after creating an account and then logging in it.)